hercules-ci/legacy-old-hercules/README.md

 Hercules uses the same DB schema as [Hydra](http://www.nixos.org/hydra/), but a new Haskell backend with a RESTful API and Elm as new frontend.

-The goal of the MVP is to run Hercules as a CI for Github.
+The goal of 1.0 milestone is to run Hercules as a CI for Github.

+## Background

+Nix needs better tooling for building, testing and deploying of Nix expressions.

+Hydra has gone through many iterations, but it has become big and hard to maintain (not many Nix developers do Perl).

+Hercules goes quite far by using Servant as contract between the API, docs and the frontend.

+There should be minimal configuration to host Hercules and to build Nix projects.

 ## Backend